HOW BEAUTY APPS ARE KILLING THE MAKEUP INDUSTRY

 MY FINAL THOUGHTS

 As a business person myself, it's hard to write this because I know that the hungry consumer market wants these types of cheap beauty services.
-Glamsquad is just filling a need and a demand...and all we are doing here is bitching, pissing and moaning.
-Myself included.
+Beauty apps are just filling a need and a demand...

-I know a lot of people could be homeless if it weren't for places like Glamsquad giving them jobs.. there are a lot of people who rely on them to earn a living.
-Glamsquad preys on uneducated artists to be successful and take advantage of makeup artists and hairstylists that are flooding the industry.
+I know a lot of people rely on the kibble that beauty apps gives them.
+In my opinion, beauty apps preys on uneducated artists to be successful and take advantage of makeup artists and hairstylists that are flooding the industry.
 But in reality, the more that apps like this flood the market, the more this industry will leave us all homeless..or leaving the industry all together.
 But guess what?
 We can't win.
 Consumers want it fast and they want it cheap.

 When it comes to running a successful on location beauty business, there are so many factors that go come into play.... and my experience tells me this business model is only good for one person, and one person only.
 Glamsquad.

-If you're a freelance makeup artist, what do you think of Glamsquad?
+If you're a freelance makeup artist, what do you think of beauty apps?
 Leave a comment below!